SnoringFrog/GitlabIntegrate/README.md

 	your host and user_token.
 All the projects you have access to should be listed with their IDs.
 	*/
 	"project_id": 0

+	//set to false if you want to use HTTPS with a self-signed certificate "verify_ssl":true
 }
 ```